 Any day is a good day for milkshakes in Sydney!

 If the rain gets you down, perk up with some sugar!
-From yummy hot chocolates to cinnamon scrolls, wobbly pancakesmilkshakes, dessert bars and more, the city is full of sugary pitstops to make rainy day activities in Sydney a bit sweeter.
+From yummy hot chocolates to cinnamon scrolls, wobbly pancakesmilkshakes, dessert bars and more, the city is full of sugary pitstops to make rainy days a little bit sweeter.

 Load up on Caffeine